Previous Page

 • Enter new background check requests.

-• Update their own information, such as a password or an email address.
+• Update their own information, such as a password and email address.

 Administrators

-• Maintain all account information, including deleting other users and determining whether users can receive results.
+• Maintain account information, including deleting users and subusers and assigning access to results.

 Application Security Administrator (ASA)

-ASAs are DFPS staff members in each region who work in the Program Support division.
+ASAs are DFPS staff in each region who work in the Application and Data Support division.
 ASAs process requests for access to DFPS computer applications.

 Automated Background Check System (ABCS)

-ABCS is an electronic system for entering data to request background checks for the following:
+ABCS is the electronic system used to submit data and request background checks for:

 • Persons who are not DFPS employees but who have a business need to access DFPS clients or resources, including facilities or the Case Connection system.

-• Entities for which the Legislature authorizes DFPS to process background checks on the entity’s employees, volunteers, and board members.
-These entities include the following:
+• Entities authorized by the Legislature to request background checks on their employees, volunteers, and board members, including:

 • Children’s Advocacy Centers (CAC).